tslight/cfortune/README.md

 # CURSES FORTUNE BROWSER

-*See your fortune with this handy dandy front-end to the infamous BSD fortune teller.*
+*See your future with this handy dandy front-end to the infamous BSD fortune teller.*

 ![img](./cfortune.gif "Fortune")